conda-forge/pyqt-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Python binding of the cross-platform GUI toolkit Qt
+Summary: Python binding of the cross-platform GUI toolkit Qt.

-PyQt is a set of Python v2 and v3 bindings for The Qt Company's Qt application framework and runs on all platforms supported by Qt including Windows, MacOS/X and Linux.
+"PyQt is a set of Python v2 and v3 bindings for The Qt Company's Qt application framework and runs on all platforms supported by Qt including Windows, MacOS/X and Linux.
 PyQt5 supports Qt v5.
 PyQt4 supports Qt v4 and will build against Qt v5.
-The bindings are implemented as a set of Python modules and contain over 1,000 classes.
+The bindings are implemented as a set of Python modules and contain over 1,000 classes."

 Current build status